JuliaControl/ModelPredictiveControl.jl/docs/src/public/predictive_control.md

 [`NonLinMPC`](@ref) with nonlinear models, an [`UnscentedKalmanFilter`](@ref).
-For simpler and more classical designs, an [`InternalModel`](@ref) structure is also available, that assumes by default that the current model mismatch estimation is constant in the future (same approach than dynamic matrix control, DMC).
+For simpler and more classical designs, an [`InternalModel`](@ref) structure is also available, that assumes by default that the current model mismatch estimation is constant in the future (same approach as dynamic matrix control, DMC).

 !!! info
     The nomenclature use capital letters for time series (and matrices) and hats for the